Thank You Email After Interview: 12 Samples & Templates

 Q: Can I follow up more than once?

-A: Limit to one follow-up email after thank-you, unless otherwise invited.
+A: Limit to one follow-up email after the thank-you, unless otherwise invited.
+Repeated messages can appear desperate and may hurt your candidacy.

 Q: Is it better to email or call?